 In the Akuapem Hills, Projects Abroad volunteers work alongside a small team of local vets to go out into the field to visit farms that have livestock.
 You may be involved in administering vaccinations, observing and assisting in operations, post mortems and routine treatments.
 You will be dealing predominantly with livestock such as chickens and pigs.
 For those who prefer to work in a city clinic in Accra, the work is mostly with domestic pets such as dogs and cats.

 Whichever project you choose you will learn how to handle different animals and will see examples of diseases and conditions that have now been eradicated in most developed countries.

-You can join the Veterinary Medicine project in Ghana for two or three weeks if you don't have time to join us for four weeks or more.
+You can join the Veterinary Medicine project in Ghana for one, two or three weeks if you don't have time to join us for four weeks or more.
 This project has been selected by our local colleagues as being suitable for short term volunteering for both the host community and the volunteer.
 Although you will gain a valuable cultural insight and work intensely within the local community please be aware that you may not be able to make the same impact as someone volunteering for a longer period.

 This placement is fully researched, safety audited and risk assessed in accordance with the British Standard BS8848 for the Adventure Travel Sector.

 "The people I worked with at my placement were lovely and appreciated that I was not only a volunteer but also there to gain experience in my chosen career.
 They allowed me to be involved in many of the cases, the most memorable being the chance to assist in the birth of a baby goat...
 It was the most amazing experience."

 Veterinary Medicine volunteer in Ghana

 "Although I had little experience, I was lucky and surprised at what I was able to assist with.I helped to castrate pigs and vaccinate dogs!"